UK business; activity, size and location: 2024

 4. Professional, scientific, and technical industry accounts for the largest share of businesses

-The professional, scientific, and technical industry accounted for the largest number of businesses, with 15.2% of all registered businesses in the UK.
-The number of businesses in this industry has decreased for four years running, but it has remained the largest broad industry group since 2013.
+The professional, scientific, and technical industry accounted for the largest number of businesses, with 15.3% of all registered businesses in the UK.
+The number of businesses in this industry has increased for the first time since 2020.
+It has been the largest broad industry group since 2013.

 Back to table of contents